Measuring Mass and Radius of the Maximum-mass Nonrotating Neutron Star: Results

 where $H(z)$ is the Hubble parameter as a function of redshift.
 As illustrated in the top panels of Fig.~\ref{fig:fisher-res}, it is evident that the proposed third-generation GW detectors exhibit significant capability in constraining the component masses.
 For BH-NS mergers, there is the possibility of producing electromagnetic (EM) radiations, such as gamma-ray bursts (GRBs) and kilonovae.
 This can help determine the redshift (we assume $\Delta z \sim 0$ in this case), consequently reducing the measurement uncertainty of $M_{\rm BH}$.
 The $\Delta M_{\rm BH}$ derived solely from GW observations (hereafter referred to as `GW only') is approximately ${0.093}_{-0.049}^{+0.060}\,M_\odot$.
 This capability is further enhanced with the assistance of EM counterparts (hereafter referred to as `GW+EM'), with $\Delta M_{\rm BH}={0.026}_{-0.015}^{+0.026}\,M_\odot$.
 While the ability to constrain the spin magnitude is not as pronounced as for the mass, as shown in the bottom right panel of Fig.~\ref{fig:fisher-res}.

 With the distribution of measurement uncertainties in hand, we can proceed to generate mock measurements and employ ODR fitting to determine the values of $M_{\rm TOV}$ and $R_{\rm TOV}$.
-To illustrate this method, we initially utilize a set of 20 `golden' events, each with precise measurements of $M_{\rm BH}$ and $\chi_{\rm BH}$.
-As shown in the top-left panel of Fig.~\ref{fig:univ-fit}, it is feasible to determine the unknown parameters (i.e., $M_{\rm TOV}$ and $R_{\rm TOV}$), and their true values can be accurately recovered.
+To illustrate this method, we initially utilize a set of 20 `golden' events, each with precise measurements of $M_{\rm BH}$ and $\chi_{\rm BH}$ (specifically, both have measurement error values $\lesssim0.05$).
+As shown in the top left panel of Fig.~\ref{fig:univ-fit}, it is feasible to determine the unknown parameters (i.e., $M_{\rm TOV}$ and $R_{\rm TOV}$), and their true values can be accurately recovered.
 In principle, with precise measurements of just two samples of $M_{\rm BH}$ and $\chi_{\rm BH}$, we can solve for these two parameters.
 Increasing the number of data points will effectively reduce the uncertainties of $M_{\rm TOV}$ and $R_{\rm TOV}$.
 To simulate a realistic scenario, we generate samples based on the capabilities of third-generation GW detectors for constraining mass and spin parameters.
-As shown in the top-right panel of Fig.~\ref{fig:univ-fit}, we notice that 100 `GW only' detections can produce a precision of $0.014~M_\odot$ for $M_{\rm TOV}$ and $0.9$ km for $R_{\rm TOV}$.
+As shown in the top right panel of Fig.~\ref{fig:univ-fit}, we notice that 100 `GW only' detections can produce a precision of $0.014~M_\odot$ for $M_{\rm TOV}$ and $0.9$ km for $R_{\rm TOV}$.
 Furthermore, when we include additional EM counterpart information (i.e., the `GW+EM' case), the uncertainties further decrease to $0.01~M_\odot$ for $M_{\rm TOV}$ and $0.6$ km for $R_{\rm TOV}$.
+However, if there are potential contaminants from additional BH populations (e.g., low-mass 1G BHs with high spins produced by accretion), $M_{\rm TOV}$ and $R_{\rm TOV}$ may be biased as shown in the bottom right panel of Fig.~\ref{fig:univ-fit}.
 Considering that there are fluctuations in the random process used to generate the mock events, we then simulate 5000 instances of event samples.
 The comprehensive results are illustrated in Fig.~\ref{fig:ave-res}, showcasing the distributions of recovered best-fit values along with their corresponding uncertainties from the ODR fitting.
 These results demonstrate that as the number of detected events increases, both $M_{\rm TOV}$ and $R_{\rm TOV}$ can be measured with good accuracy and precision.
 In the optimistic scenario, the precision of determining $M_{\rm TOV}$ and $R_{\rm TOV}$ can reach approximately $0.01\,M_\odot$ and $0.6$ km, respectively.